TheCubeDAO/Documentation/voting.md

 You can vote for our server to receive in-game rewards every 12-24 hours.

 When voting, your username must be exactly the same as in-game or you won't receive rewards.

+If you are on Bedrock, you must prefix your Username with a . such as: '.Username123'

 To vote for the server, click the links below to be taken to each voting website.
-We have seven websites you could vote on, each once per day.
+We have eight websites you could vote on, each once per day.
 Each time you vote, you will be rewarded.
 Vote rewards include Virtual Cubits, and Vote Crate Keys!

 ## Why Vote?